Can I afford to buy a home?

 What deposit do I need buy a home?

-When you are working out whether or not you can afford to buy a home, you will also have pland for saving the deposit — to pay for some of the purchase price of the house up-front.
+When you are working out whether or not you can afford to buy a home, you will also have planned for saving the deposit — to pay for some of the purchase price of the house up-front.

 In terms of how much deposit you will need to buy a house, you will usually need at least a 5% deposit deposit.
 This means if you’re buying a house for £250,000 you’ll need at least a £12,500 mortgage deposit.
-But, the bigger your deposit, the wider the choice of lenders and potentially lower (i.e. cheaper) mortgage rates you’ll be able to access.
+But, the bigger your deposit, the wider the choice of lenders and potentially lower (i.e. cheaper) mortgage rates you’ll typically be able to access.
 In fact, the average first time buyer put down a 20% deposit of £61,090 in 2024 according to Halifax.

 Here are low deposit options: